The Secret Fortress of Rhamnous Greece: An Archaeological Gem in Athens

 Outside the site, there is a cluster of trees where you can park your car.
 There is a small kiosk where you will issue your ticket (€4 per adult, €2 for a child), or you could even have free entrance (mostly for EU citizens).

-The map shows how the monuments are located as you walk by them.
-Most of the site is not under tree cover so, if you are visiting in the summer, take a hat, plenty of water, a snack, and apply sunscreen.
+Most of the site is not under tree cover so, if you visit in the summer, it is important to wear a sun protection hat, carry plenty of water, a snack, and apply lots of sunscreen.

-As you start walking in the beautiful Attika natural environment of pine, olive trees, and ramnous bushes you find burial monuments on various conditions on both sides of the road.
+As you start walking in the beautiful Attika natural environment of pine, olive trees, and rhamnous bushes you find burial monuments on various conditions on both sides of the road.

 The ancient Greeks wanted the tombs to be outside the cities but in “passing places” so that people could see the monuments, and remember and honor the dead.
 Only the rich Greeks had the opportunity to erect such monuments, the poor remain, as today, invisible even after death.